Marcus Trescothick: Personal life

 Trescothick married Hayley Rowse in Trull, Somerset, on 24 January 2004, and the couple have two daughters.
 He lives in Taunton, and also owns property in Barbados, near similar properties owned by Michael Vaughan and Andrew Flintoff.
 Trescothick is an honorary vice-president of Bristol City F.C., as well as being a keen golfer.

 Honours

+Trescothick was appointed Member of the Order of the British Empire (MBE) in the 2006 New Year Honours for services to cricket and Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to mental ill health, as mental health ambassador for the Professional Cricketers' Association.